-In this online course, RADA tutor Tamsin Collison shares techniques for bringing a book to life through the power of voice.
+An audiobook is storytelling in its purest form.
+In this course, distinguished industry director and producer Tamsin Collison shares techniques for bringing a book to life through the power of a single voice.

 Who is this course suitable for?